 As part of the new normal, customers will demand access to information more quickly, with less friction and complication without having to wait hours on a call.
 At the same time, digital capabilities should support an efficient way of banking that reinforces personal and financial well-being, and that helps to get the world back to work.
 At the center of this response is the need for a digital strategy that includes omni-channel (web, mobile, chat, messaging, phone) virtual assistants that respond quickly and intelligently, and are able to provide a consistent response and user experience.
 This same digital strategy needs to be proactive and look for new clusters of questions that arise as the crisis evolves and quickly adapts to meet these needs, while providing relief to overworked banking staff and call center agents.

-I’ll be talking more about all of this, and will be getting into the underlying data with our colleagues at Forrester at our upcoming webinar, The Virtual Assistant in a Times of crisis.
+I’ll be talking more about all of this, and will be getting into the underlying data with our colleagues at Forrester in our upcoming webinar, The Virtual Assistant in a Times of Crisis.
 Please feel free to register here.